CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab30.md

     ![](../Images/l22t1p6.png)

-1. Here’s a corrected and smoother version:

-On the left navigation pane, click **Overview (1)** to open your project’s main page.
+1. On the left navigation pane, click **Overview (1)** to open your project’s main page.
 In the **Libraries** section, locate the **Azure AI Foundry project endpoint**, then copy it by selecting the **Copy Azure AI Foundry project endpoint (2)** icon.
 Paste the copied value into a notepad, as you’ll need it in a later task.
 This endpoint will be used to connect your client application to the project.

     ![](../Images/l22t1p7.png)